kaadt/ProTune/README.md

 ### Prerequisites

-- **JUCE 7.0 or newer**.
+- **JUCE 7.0 or newer** with the `juce_dsp` module available.
 Either install the JUCE CMake package or clone JUCE locally.
 - **CMake 3.15+**
 - **Visual Studio 2022** with the Desktop development with C++ workload